joegreene/Spring-2014-CS-Lab--SI-/Week 12/README.md

 Located [here](Arrays.md).

 ### File Input/Output (IO)
 I didn't have enough time to finish this page for this week (and I didn't think we would get to this in time).
-I have little-to-no information on it, and plan to create it for next week or in a future session hopefully, depending on how thing go this week and in lecture.
-Check it out [here](file_io.md).
+Week 13 has notes on this.

 ### Practice Assignments
 These are all listed under their relevant note pages.